 St. Jerome (347-420 AD)

 Interesting Fact: St. Jerome made a mistake in translating the Hebrew “keren” as “grew horn” instead of “radiated light.”
-This lead to photos of Moses with horns on his head instead of radiating light.
+This led to photos of Moses with horns on his head instead of radiating light.

 Constance Garnett (1861-1946)

 Garnett became famous for her Russian literature translations.
 Works included Chekhov, Tolstoy, and Dostoyevsky.
-Garnett translated an astounding 71 volumes of Russian literature before retiring at 73 years old, in 1934.
+Garnett translated an astounding 71 volumes of Russian literature before retiring at 73 years old in 1934.

 Jorge Luis Borges (1899-1986)